-Then Venice, and the Veneto, is a great choice.
-Italian Christmas tradition is at its very best in the Veneto .
+Planning on spending Christmas in Italy?
+Great idea and Venice, and the Veneto, should be your first your choice.
+Simply put Italian Christmas tradition is at its very best in the Veneto.

 Of course very best of all is Venice.
 The traditional atmosphere, wonderful concerts and the Christmas Mass in St. Mark's Basilica are all truly unforgettable experiences.